connerc/mkto-manager/README.md

 ```

 ### Query Responses
-All `.find()` method responses will return an instance of MktoResponse which acts as a wrapper around the real Marketo Response.
+All `.find()` method responses will return an instance of `MktoResponse`. `MktoResponse` acts as a wrapper around the real Marketo Response.
-the MktoResponse will have a single property for determining the success of the request, as well as helper methods for accessing the results.
+The `MktoResponse` will have a single property for determining the success of the request, as well as helper methods for accessing the results.

 ```js
 mktoManager.assets.LandingPage